kaby76/Trash/readme.md

 # Prior Releases

-# Roadmap
+# Roadmap/Goals

 Trash is a long-term project (already going on 3 years).
 I'm envisioning for the "first" release to support:

-* xgrep -- a "grep" utility that finds data in parse trees.
+* grep utility that finds data in parse trees
 * print a parse tree in various formats
 * sponge (converts parse tree data into files)
+* be able to specify analyses and refactorings via high-level specifications
     * basic refactorings (insert, delete, rename, reorder, split, combine, fold, unfold)
-* piggy -- a parse tree rewriter.
+    * piggy -- a parse tree rewriter
-* basic analyses (indirect and direct recursion, infinite recursion, LL(1), LR(1), LALR(1),
-SLR(1), LR(0), etc)
+* basic analyses (indirect and direct recursion, infinite recursion, LL(1), LR(1), LALR(1), SLR(1), LR(0), etc)
-* grammar extraction from pdfs, text, and source code
+* grammar extraction from pdfs and text
+* extract context-free grammars directly from source code via machine learning
-* reading and conversion of ABNF, Antlr2/3/4, Bison, Coco/R,
-ISO14977, JavaCC, Lark, LBNF, Pegen, Peg.js, Pest, Rex, W3C EBNF, XText
+* reading and conversion of ABNF, Antlr2/3/4, Bison, Coco/R, ISO14977, JavaCC, Lark, LBNF, Pegen, Peg.js, Pest, Rex, W3C EBNF, XText

 If you have any questions, email me at ken.domino <at> gmail.com